WOWT: History

-In 1999, Chronicle sold its media holdings (including its newspapers and four television stations) to separate buyers; WOWT was sold to Benedek Broadcasting via LIN TV Corporation in a three-way deal for WWLP in Springfield, Massachusetts; three years later, Benedek Broadcasting was bought out by current owner Gray Television.
-WOWT would later reunite with some former sister stations after being separated for 46 years when former owner Meredith was acquired by Gray in 2021.
+In 1999, Chronicle sold its media holdings (including its newspapers and four television stations) to separate buyers; WOWT was sold to Benedek Broadcasting via LIN TV Corporation in a three-way deal for WWLP in Springfield, Massachusetts.
+Three years later, Benedek Broadcasting was acquired by Gray Television.
+In 2021, WOWT reunited with some former sister stations after being separated for 46 years when Gray Television acquired Meredith.

-Until 2014, WOWT was also reckoned as the default NBC affiliate for the state capital, Lincoln, located 52 mi from Omaha.
-Even though Lincoln is located in a different market, most Lincoln-area cable systems carried WOWT, and channel 6's analog signal decently covered Lincoln.
-It even went as far as to include Lincoln in its legal IDs.
-When direct broadcast satellite gained more penetration KHAS-TV (now KNHL) in Hastings, long the NBC affiliate for the western half of the Lincoln market, was offered as the local NBC affiliate.
+Until 2014, WOWT was considered the default NBC affiliate for Lincoln, the state capital, located 52 mi from Omaha.
+Despite Lincoln being in a different market, most Lincoln-area cable systems carried WOWT, and channel 6's analog signal decently covered Lincoln.
+It even went as far as including Lincoln in its legal IDs.
+When direct broadcast satellite gained more penetration KHAS-TV (now KNHL) in Hastings, which had long served as the NBC affiliate for the western half of the Lincoln market, was offered as the local NBC affiliate.
 However, most Lincoln cable systems opted to continue carrying WOWT.
-With the acquisition of KSNB-TV in Superior by Gray, that station took over the primary local NBC affiliation and WOWT's place on the Lincoln Time Warner Cable (now Charter Spectrum) system.
+With the acquisition of KSNB-TV in Superior by Gray, that station took over the primary local NBC affiliation for Lincoln, replacing WOWT on the local Time Warner Cable (now Charter Spectrum) system.
 Until 2016, WOWT was carried in standard definition on digital channel 83 in Lincoln and surrounding Spectrum systems.
-As of today, it is no longer available in Lincoln.
+However, it is no longer available in the Lincoln area.

 On January 7, 2015, Gray Television stations WOWT, WIBW (Topeka, Kansas), and KAKE (Wichita, Kansas; no longer owned by them) were dropped from Cox cable lineups as a retransmission deal expired.
 The previous agreement expired on December 31, but a one-week extension was agreed upon before the current blackout.
-After a dispute lasting several days, a new agreement was reached on January 11, 2015 and the three Gray Television stations returned to Cox cable lineups.
+After a dispute lasting several days, a new agreement was reached on January 11, 2015, and the three Gray Television stations returned to Cox cable lineups.

 62O

-In October 2005, WOWT launched a second digital subchannel operating as a UPN affiliate, and branded as "UPN Omaha".
+In October 2005, WOWT launched a second digital subchannel as a UPN affiliate, branded as "UPN Omaha".
 The subchannel became an independent station branded as "62O", when The WB and UPN shut down in September 2006 (former WB affiliate KXVO (channel 15) now carries WB and UPN successor The CW, while Fox affiliate KPTM (channel 42) carries MyNetworkTV on its second digital subchannel).

-After that, 6.2 affiliated with Universal Sports; in advance of that network switching exclusively to a cable and satellite channel, WOWT dropped Universal Sports on October 1, 2011, replacing it with a local weather service known as "The Weather Authority Channel", an affiliate of The Local AccuWeather Channel.
-KETV (channel 7) dropped The Local AccuWeather Channel one month before when it switched its second subchannel to MeTV.
+After that, 6.2 became affiliated with Universal Sports.
+However, when Universal Sports transitioned exclusively to cable and satellite distribution, WOWT dropped the network on October 1, 2011, replacing it with a local weather service known as "The Weather Authority Channel", an affiliate of The Local AccuWeather Channel.
+KETV (channel 7) dropped The Local AccuWeather Channel in September 2011 to switch its second subchannel to MeTV.